espressif/esp-idf/examples/provisioning/wifi_prov_mgr/README.md

 #### Platform : Linux / Windows / macOS

 To provision the device running this example, the `esp_prov.py` script needs to be run (found under `$IDF_PATH/tools/esp_prov`).
-Make sure to satisfy all the dependencies prior to running the script.
+Make sure to satisfy all the dependencies prior to running the script (check out the `requirements.txt` file in `esp_prov` directory).

-Presently, `esp_prov` supports BLE transport only for Linux platform.
-For Windows/macOS it falls back to console mode and requires another application (for BLE) through which the communication can take place.
+`esp_prov` supports BLE and SoftAP transport for Linux, MacOS and Windows platforms.
+For BLE, however, if dependencies are not met, the script falls back to console mode and requires another application through which the communication can take place.

-There are various applications, specific to Windows and macOS platform which can be used.
 The `esp_prov` console will guide you through the provisioning process of locating the correct BLE GATT services and characteristics, the values to write, and input read values.

 ### Configure the project